sensu/sensu-docs/content/sensu-go/5.8/reference/filters.md

 {{< /language-toggle >}}

-When applied to a handler configuration, the `not_silenced` filter silences events that include the `"silenced": true` attribute.
+When applied to a handler configuration, the `not_silenced` filter silences events that include the `silenced` attribute.
 The handler in the example above uses both the silencing and [incidents][7] filters, preventing low priority and silenced events from being sent to Slack.

 ### Built-in filter: has metrics